 Imagine a career where you get to help bring life into the world.
 To help people as they start or grow their family.
 To support mothers on their childbirth journey.
 Could there be a more rewarding job than being a midwife?

-But how exactly do you become a midwife in Australia.
+But how do you become a midwife in Australia?
 Let’s break it down for you.
 We’ll cover:

 What does a midwife do?

-You’ll provide support to pregnant woman in three stages.
+Midwives work to support and provide continuity of care for pregnant women across three stages: antenatal, intrapartum and postnatal care.
 Antenatal care involves looking after mothers during their pregnancy.
-You’ll monitor the health of the mother and the development of the child.
-Then you’ll be there during the birth itself, helping the mother through labour and assisting the doctor with the delivery.
+You’ll monitor the health of the mother and the development of the baby, while offering information about birth settings such as birthing centres, home births and hospital deliveries.
+Then comes intrapartum care where you’ll be there during the birth itself, helping the mother through labour, assisting with pain relief and working alongside the doctor.
 And then you provide postnatal care.
-This involves monitoring the mother and baby in the time after the birth, and ensuring the child is breastfeeding correctly.
-Throughout all the phases, you provide support, advice, and information to parents-to-be.
+This involves monitoring the mother and baby in the time after the birth, ensuring the baby is healthy and breastfeeding correctly and delivering essential care for newborns in those crucial early days.
+Throughout all the phases, you’ll provide guidance, reassurance and care for mothers, babies and their families.

 You will most likely work as a midwife in a hospital.
-However, there may also be career opportunities in private practices and community health clinics.
+However, there may also be career opportunities in private practices, community health services, group practices or clinics.

-It’s a job that provides lots of variety, the chance to meet – and help – lots of different people and play a part in one of the most significant moments in their life.
+It’s a job that offers a lot of variety, the chance to meet and help many different people, and the opportunity to play a part in one of the most significant moments in their lives.

 How do you become a midwife?